-Musical instruments have always had their particular significance in paintings.
-Throughout the history of the depiction of music-making in art, the iconography of musical instruments ranged from their strict symbolism in Dutch 17th century art to their appearance as objects of leisure and pleasant pastime, played by middle-class amateur and professional performers in the nineteenth century.
-In this article I will examine some of the most significant examples of guitar players in the art of Vermeer, Watteau, Tropinin and Manet.
+Musical instruments have always had a particular significance in paintings.
+Throughout the history of the depiction of music-making in art, the iconography of musical instruments ranged from their strict symbolism in Dutch 17th-century art to their appearance as objects of leisure and pleasant pastime, played by middle-class amateur and professional performers in the 19th century.
+See some of the most significant examples of guitar players in the art of Vermeer, Watteau, Tropinin, and Manet.

 Antoine Watteau’s Mezzetin is a completely different character.
-Unlike Vermeer’s young lady playing a guitar, this lover, which is a character of commedia dell’arte is not characterised by beauty and virtuosity.
-Instead, he is suspiring of the lady introduced by a sculpture behind his back, which, as in many Watteau’s paintings is a patron of love.
-The guitar in his hands thus becomes an instrument to accompany his anguished songs of love, sung probably under the balcony of an invisible lady to the right.
+Unlike Vermeer’s young lady playing the guitar, this lover, which is a character in commedia dell’arte, is not characterized by beauty and virtuosity.
+Instead, he is serenading the lady introduced by a sculpture behind his back.
+As in many of Watteau’s paintings, she is a patron of love.
+The guitar in his hands thus becomes an instrument to accompany his anguished songs of love, probably sung under the balcony of an invisible lady to the right.

-The Russian artist Vassily Andreevich Tropinin painted guitar players throughout all his artistic life.
-In the present picture, located at the State Tretyakov Gallery, we can see a classical Russian seven-strings guitar, played by the musician, who has just stopped his performance in order to look at us.
+The Russian artist Vassily Andreevich Tropinin painted guitar players throughout his artistic life.
+In this picture, located at the State Tretyakov Gallery, we can see a classical, Russian seven-string guitar, played by a musician who has just stopped his performance in order to look at us.
 Unlike in the previous pictures, his guitar seems quite untidy, with the strings frizzling out of the instrument’s tuning pegs.

 Edouard Manet’s The Spanish Singer was the artist’s debut at the salon of 1861.
-The painting represents an amateur left-handed musician, whose instrument is stringed for the right-handed player, thus showing that the singer was not familiar with the art of playing.
-The picture was carefully planned in the studio, with all the props, the model and some attributes of still-lives on the right.
+The painting represents an amateur, left-handed musician.
+His instrument is strung for a right-handed player, thus showing that this singer is not familiar with the art of playing.
+The picture was carefully planned in the studio, with all the props, the model, and some attributes of still-lifes on the right.

-In conclusion, I’d like to say that different artists had different ways of representing guitar players.
+Different artists had different ways of representing guitar players.
 While Vermeer painted an elegant woman with a sumptuous instrument, Watteau’s Mezzetin became a depiction of a tormented lover from commedia dell’arte, who accompanied himself by playing a simple guitar.
-Tropinin, who painted guitar players throughout all his artistic life, depicted an untidy instrument with all the seven strings, while Manet painted an amateur musician, posing as a left-handed player with the instrument, that was stringed for the right hand.
+Tropinin, who painted guitar players throughout all his artistic life, depicted an untidy instrument with seven strings, while Manet painted an amateur musician, posing as a left-handed player with the instrument, that was stringed for the right hand.

 The guitar was also Picasso’s favourite instrument, you can read about it here.
 Enjoy!